terra-money/docs/docs/develop/start-LCD.md

 For more information about the Terra REST API endpoints, see the [Swagger documentation](https://lcd.terra.dev/swagger/).

-For more information on configuring `App.toml`, visit the [configure general settings](/How-to/Start-LCD.md) page.
+For more information on configuring `App.toml`, see [configure general settings](../validate/run-a-full-terra-node/configure-general-settings.md#start-the-light-client-daemon).